mochi/mochikit/doc/rst/MochiKit/Logging.rst

 ``Logger.prototype.debuggingBookmarklet()``:

-    Pop up the contents of the logger in a useful way for browsers, currently just an alert with ``this.getMessageText()``.
-The idea is to make it smarter at some point, and this method allows us to do that without changing any bookmarklets.
+    Display the contents of the logger in a useful way for browsers.

+    Currently, if `MochiKit.LoggingPane`_ is loaded, then a pop-up LoggingPane will be used.
+Otherwise, it will be an alert with ``this.getMessageText()``.

+.. _`MochiKit.LoggingPane`: LoggingPane.html

 Functions